-- fight against discrimination in sport on grounds of sexual preference
+- fight against discrimination in sport on grounds of sexual preference or orientation

 In past EuroGames, participants from all areas of Europe, and even outside Europe, participated in this unique event.
 However, to ensure that as many Europeans as possible can take part in this event, participants from outside Europe are put on a waiting list until registatration has closed.
 These people can join the competitions that are not yet full.

 Every year, the EGLSF calls for candidates to host the EuroGames two years later (to allow sufficient time to organise the event).
 A candidate should be member of the European Federation for some time and have experience with organising of sport events.
 At the Annual General Assembly (March), the decision is taken by the membership of the EGLSF which candidate will be the host to the EuroGames.

 The European Gay & Lesbian Sport Federation is always striving to improve the experience of participants who enter the EuroGames.
 As part of this strategy we have gathered the finest sports men and women who have generously offered their time and expertise to help the organising club or committee of the next EuroGames.

 The EuroGames give organising committees the opportunity to ”Come alive” and showcase their activities or sporting events in the community.
 Sporting events are an important part of our community life and it is a rewarding experience to contribute to a successful EuroGames.

 Organising such a large multi sport event can be a daunting task but with the help of our experts we hope that the next EuroGames is planned, prepared and implemented to the highest standard.